 The Instax Square SQ1 is the "traditionalist" of the Instax lineup.
 Where the Mini series delivers delightfully dinky instant prints, and the Wide camera offers a larger and more dramatic scene, the Square format echoes the familiar shape and size of old school Polaroid prints.

-Interestingly, the Instax Square SQ1 is now the sole member of the Instax Square family.
-While the Mini line comprises 5 currently supported models – including the entry level Instax Mini 11, the latest Instax Mini 40, the family friendly Instax Mini Hello Kitty and the hybrid Instax Mini Evo – the SQ1 is the lone representative of the Square family, with 2018's Instax Square SQ6 having been retired.
+Interestingly, the Instax Square SQ1 is one of two members of the Instax Square family - the other being the more recent Instax SQ40.
+While the Mini line comprises 5 currently supported models – including the entry level Instax Mini 12 and Instax Mini 11, the latest Instax Mini 40, the family friendly Instax Mini Hello Kitty and the hybrid Instax Mini Evo – the SQ1 is the lone representative of the Square family, with 2018's Instax Square SQ6 having been retired.

 On the one hand, that makes the choice much more straightforward.
 Want an Instax camera that takes Polaroid-style pictures?
 Great, here's your lone option!
 On the other, it's a camera that omits all the advanced functionality of the SQ6 (not to mention the sales monster that was the Taylor Swift tie-in).